 Chardon real estate is some of the most expensive in Ohio, although Chardon house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Chardon isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Chardon are a mix of both white- and blue-collar jobs.
-Overall, Chardon is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Chardon who work in office and administrative support (20.10%), management occupations (15.04%), and sales jobs (14.51%).
+Chardon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Chardon is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Chardon who work in office and administrative support (13.76%), sales jobs (9.48%), and food service (9.21%).

-The overall education level of Chardon is somewhat higher than in the average US city of 21.84%: 27.88% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Chardon who are college-educated is somewhat higher than the average US community of 21.84%: 28.57% of adults in Chardon have at least a bachelor's degree.

 The people who call Chardon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chardon residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Chardon include Irish, Italian, Polish, and English.
+Important ancestries of people in Chardon include German, Irish, Italian, English, and Polish.

 The most common language spoken in Chardon is English.
-Other important languages spoken here include Serbo-Croatian and Other Indo-European.
+Other important languages spoken here include Serbo-Croatian and Slavic languages.